junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H716)
 - 2017-01-31 — Received in the Senate.
 - 2017-02-01 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-05-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-68.
+- 2017-05-16 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-68.
+- 2017-05-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 86.